 Eye donation plays a crucial role in combating the growing need for corneal transplants.
 There are millions of people worldwide who are visually impaired, and many are waiting for a suitable donor.
 By pledging to donate eyes, individuals can help alleviate the waiting time for these patients, potentially restoring vision for people who have lost hope.

-About Eye Donation – Process and Procedures
+Eye Donation Procedure – Step-by-Step

 The eye donation process is relatively simple and involves the following steps: